kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 ## 👷 Builder
 Real world example
-> Imagine you are at Hardee's and you order a specific deal, lets say, "Big Hardee" and they hand it over to you without *any questions*; this is the example of simple factory.
+> Imagine you are at Hardee's, and you order a specific deal, let's say, "Big Hardee" and they hand it over to you without *any questions*; this is the example of simple factory.
 But there are cases when the creation logic might involve more steps.
-For example you want a customized Subway deal, you have several options in how your burger is made e.g what bread do you want? what types of sauces would you like?
-What cheese would you want? etc. In such cases builder pattern comes to the rescue.
+For example, you want a customized Subway deal, you have several options in how your burger is made e.g. what bread do you want?
+What types of sauces would you like?
+What cheese would you want?
+Etc. In such cases builder pattern comes to the rescue.

 In plain words
 > Allows you to create different flavors of an object while avoiding constructor pollution.
 Useful when there could be several flavors of an object.
 Or when there are a lot of steps involved in creation of an object.

 Wikipedia says
-> The builder pattern is an object creation software design pattern with the intentions of finding a solution to the telescoping constructor anti-pattern.
+> The builder pattern is an object creation software design pattern with the intentions of finding a solution to the telescoping constructor antipattern.

-Having said that let me add a bit about what telescoping constructor anti-pattern is.
+Having said that let me add a bit about what telescoping constructor antipattern is.
 At one point or the other we have all seen a constructor like below:

 ```php
 public function __construct($size, $cheese = true, $pepperoni = true, $tomato = false, $lettuce = true)